Academic Advising - 256-7170

 Campus Security Office – Warehouse

 All vehicles parked on the JU campus must be registered with the Department of Campus Security and must display a current parking decal at all times.
-To obtain your parking decal, you must bring your state vehicle registration to the Campus Security Office located at the Third Street entrance of the campus.
+To obtain your parking decal, you may complete the on-line registration process, print the completed registration document and bring it along with your Drivers License and vehicle registration (for verification purposes) to the Department of Campus Security (Green Street entrance) and your decal will be issued in an expeditious manner.
+Or you may choose to bring your state vehicle registration to the Campus Security Office and complete the registration document there.
 Decals are issued with the understanding that students will be responsible for reading and abiding by Jacksonville University’s parking rules and regulations.
-Citations issued to your vehicle will be immediately placed on your account where they will remain until the citation is appealed or paid.
+Citations issued to your vehicle will immediately be placed on your account where they will remain until the citation is appealed or paid.
 Students are allotted 15 calendar days from the date of the citation to file an appeal with Campus Security or pay the citation at the Controller’s office or e-Pay.

 Visitor parking passes are available in the Campus Security office and should be displayed for the duration of the visit.
 Any vehicle without a parking pass/permit may be subject to receiving a citation or being towed off campus.